 In May 2009, the Annual General Meeting approved a remuneration policy that utilizes share-based payments as a part of compensation.
 This policy was subsequently amended by the May 2021 Annual General Meeting as discussed previously.
-In the year ended December 31, 2021, the Company issued 90,161 PSU's under the 2021 Plan to members of the AMG Management Board which are share-settled.
-For the year ended December 31, 2020, the Company issued 242,840 PSU's under the 2009 Plan to employees which were also share-settled.
+In the year ended December 31, 2022, the Company issued 83,357 (2021: 90,161) PSU's under the 2021 Plan to members of the AMG Management Board which are share-settled.
 The PSU's granted to each employee on any date will vest on the third anniversary of the grant date.
-The vesting is subject to performance conditions related to return on capital employed.
 As these awards will be equity-settled, the balance is recorded in equity rather than as a liability in accordance with IFRS 2.

 AMG utilized a Monte Carlo simulation to develop a valuation of the PSU awards.
 This calculation was performed on the date of issuance.
-The following table lists the inputs into the model used to calculate the fair value of the equity-settled performance share units that were granted 2019 through 2021:
+The following table lists the inputs into the model used to calculate the fair value of the equity-settled performance share units that were granted 2020 through 2022:

-2021 Grant 2020 Grant 2019 Grant Fair value at grant date €32.49 €15.87 €34.44 Share price at date of grant €31.61 €19.31 €31.43 Contractual life at issuance (years) 3.0 3.0 3.0 Expected volatility 50.30% 44.00% 40.03% Discount for lack of marketability 15.00% % % Expected departures at grant % 8% 8%
+2022 Grant 2021 Grant 2020 Grant Fair value at grant date €35.98 €32.49 €15.87 Share price at date of grant €32.74 €31.61 €19.31 Contractual life at issuance (years) 3.0 3.0 3.0 Expected volatility 50.20% 50.30% 44.00% Discount for lack of marketability 15.00% 15.00% Expected departures at grant 8% will vest.
+For the risk-free rate, the Company utilized the relevant central bank rate curve for the currency of its peer group's respective share prices for the 2022 grants.
+The risk free rate does not have a significant impact on the valuation of the awards.

 The expected volatility was calculated using the average share volatility of the Company (over a period equal to the expected term of the shares).
-The expected life is the time at which shares will vest.
-For the risk-free rate, the Company utilized the European Central Bank Eurozone yield for the 2021 grants.
-The risk free rate does not have a significant impact on the valuation of the awards.
+The expected life is the time at which shares

-The Company recorded expense of \$8,413 (2020: \$1,134) related to these awards during the year, which is net of \$45 (2020: \$16) of expense that was allocated to non-controlling interests.
+The Company recorded expense of \$3,659 (2021: \$8,413) related to these awards during the year, which is net of \$73 (2021: \$45) of expense that was allocated to non-controlling interests.
 AMG's expense related to equity-settled awards is recorded in equity.

-In the year ended December 31, 2021, 16,241 PSUs were forfeited (2020: 9,111).
-The total number of equity-settled PSUs outstanding as of December 31, 2021 was 456,323 (2020: 491,627).
+In the year ended December 31, 2022, 4,467 PSUs were forfeited (2021: 16,241).
+The total number of equity-settled PSUs outstanding as of December 31, 2022 was 399,199 (2021: 456,323).

-During the year ended December 31, 2021, the Company adjusted the forfeiture rate on the 2019 awards from 8% to 7%, which approximates the actual departures to date.
-The 2020 awards continue to apply an 8% forfeiture assumption given the historical rate of departures.
+During the year ended December 31, 2022, the Company adjusted the forfeiture rate on the 2020 awards from 8% to 7%, which approximates the actual departures to date.
+The 2022 and 2021 awards continue to apply an 8% forfeiture assumption given the historical rate of departures.
 As discussed above, the 2019 PSU awards are subject to the same return on capital employed non-market performance condition.
 At December 31, 2020, the Company did not expect the awards to vest.
 As such, the Company had reversed the cumulative previously recognized expense related to these awards as of December 31, 2020.
 During the year ended December 31, 2021, the Company achieved the required return on capital employed to allow the 2019 awards to vest and consequently recorded a cumulative expense related to these awards.
-The impact on the income statement as a result of the decrease in the forfeiture rate and the recognition of the cumulative expense for the 2019 awards resulted in an increase (decrease) to stock-based compensation expense of \$5,755 (2020: (\$3,766)) during the year ended December 31, 2021.
+The impact on the income statement as a result of the decrease in the forfeiture rate and the recognition of the cumulative expense for the 2019 awards resulted in an increase to stockbased compensation expense of 5,755 during the year ended December 31, 2021.